rbaumbach/SimpleOAuth2/README.md

 ## Version History

+Version history can be found at the [SimpleOAuth2 wiki](https://github.com/rbaumbach/InstagramSimpleOAuth/wiki/Version-History).

 ## Suggestions, requests, and feedback

 Thanks for checking out SimpleOAuth2 for your OAuth2 needs.
 Any feedback can be can be sent to: rbaumbach.github@gmail.com.